 Putting the American people first means putting their economic future in their hands and close to home.

 E D U C A T I O N O V E R H A U L

-We need an education system that addresses the problems of pervasive privatization and focusses on the uniqueness of each student.
+We need an education system that addresses the problems of pervasive privatization and focuses on the uniqueness of each student.
 We need to push back against Common Core policy goals that lump many of our young children into statistical categories and numbers.
 This 'cookie-cutter' approach has only stifled educational advancement in our public schools and yielded to the growth of private interest in our classrooms, thus, jeopardizing the future of America's youth.
 This is simply an unsustainable practice that must end.
 I will work with Congress to incorporate inclusive programs focused on individualized attention, minimized testing procedures, foster growth through vocational training, business education, and localized community support.
 For more senior education, implementing a sexual education program that addresses issues of proper conduct and consent and mandating a zero-tolerance sexual misconduct policy that heavily penalizes retaliation can not only help young women feel safer in school and in the workplace, but it can also transform society’s perceptions of rape culture.

 T R A N S P A R E N C Y p l e d g e